Understanding env() Safe Area Insets in CSS

 Fallback Values

-The env() function accepts a fallback value for browsers that don't support safe area insets or on devices without hardware intrusions:
+The env() function takes a fallback value for browsers that don't support safe area insets or devices without hardware intrusions.

-On devices without notches or when viewport-fit is not set to cover, safe area inset values resolve to 0px.
+On devices without notches, or when viewport-fit isn't set to cover, safe area inset values resolve to 0px.

 Using with CSS Custom Properties